Last Updated: 8/2/20 | August 2nd, 2020

 The Maldives conjure up images of pristine beaches, reef-ringed atolls, and luxurious bungalows on the water where lucky guests can observe fish through glass floors and jump into the sea from their balcony.

-Especially, since there’s now a budding budget travel scene in the country.
+I especially wanted to explore the budding budget travel scene in the country.

 It was a momentous shift in policy that finally allowed locals a piece of the economic pie.